-The School has appointed a senior member of staff with the necessary status and authority (Designated Safeguarding Lead) to be responsible for matters relating to Child Protection and welfare.
+The school has appointed a senior member of staff with the necessary status and authority (Designated Safeguarding Lead) to be responsible for matters relating to Child Protection and welfare.
 The main responsibilities of the Designated Safeguarding Lead are:

-- a) to be the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters of Child Protection. - b) to be fully conversant with the Local Authority and School Child Protection and Safeguarding Policy and procedures. - c) to be available to all staff of the School community for consultation on Child Protection issues. - d) to co-ordinate the Child Protection procedures in the School. - e) to maintain an ongoing training programme for all School employees. - f) to monitor the keeping, confidentiality and storage of records in relation to Child Protection. - g) to liaise with the Local Authority Designated Officer (LADO). - to ensure that appropriate action is taken in the School and that procedures are followed in all Child Protection concerns and actual or suspected cases of child abuse.
-This includes making referrals to the Channel Programme (Prevent), the DBS or the Police as relevant.
+- a) to be the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters of Child Protection. - to be fully conversant with the Local Authority and School Child Protection and Safeguarding Policy and procedures.
+(The Multi Agency Safeguarding Arrangements) - c) to be available to all staff of the school community for consultation on Child Protection issues.